csound-flossmanual/csound-floss/book/16-d-random.md

 The _pitch_ random walk starts at pitch 8 in octave notation.
 The general pitch deviation _gkPitchDev_ is set to 0.2, so that the next pitch could be between 7.8 and 8.2.
-But there is also a pitch direction &nbsp;_gkPitchDir_ which is set to 0.1 as initial value.
+But there is also a pitch direction _gkPitchDir_ which is set to 0.1 as initial value.
 This means that the upper limit of the next random pitch is 8.3 instead of 8.2, so that the pitch will move upwards in a greater number of steps.
 When the upper limit _giHighestPitch_ has been crossed, the _gkPitchDir_ variable